 NAFTA position pulls Perot down

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday September 7, 1993
+by Phil Burgess, Unabridged from the Rocky Mountain News, September 7, 1993

 Treats this week include NAFTA foe Ross Perot’s newest book, “Save Your Job, Save Our Country,” his latest attack on the North American Free Trade Agreement.